 So, the Cointreau and Orange.
 Knowing that I like my drinks on the sweet side, somebody in the crowd introduced me to it, and he was right on the money with his guess, I fell in love with the drink from the very first sip.
 And it’s become one of my go-to drinks at home, as I always have a bottle of Cointreau at hand.
 Naturally, Triple Sec or any other orange liqueur would work too.

-So why DOM Benedictine?
-(Click to read more) In the comprehensive article and review I wrote on the DOM some years ago, I suggested that it would be the perfect addition to my favourite Cointreau and Orange because of its citrusy notes.
-I am finally putting my money where my mouth is, and posting the recipe as proof!
-I’ve had it in this guise many a time and will defintely recommend it.
+So why DOM Benedictine with Cointreau and Orange?
+In the comprehensive article and review I wrote on the Bénédictine some years ago, I suggested that it would be the perfect addition to my favourite Cointreau and Orange because of its citrusy notes.

-Cointreau and DOM Benedictine have a high alcohol content, at 40%.
+Cointreau and D.O.M.
+Bénédictine have a high alcohol content, at 40%.
 So this is a fairly potent drink, depending on how much OJ you are using.
 You can always make it a long drink, instead of serving it in little brandy or wine glasses, and so make it go further.
-I like to add an equal measure of Cointreau and DOM, that way, you get a little bit of both and the DOM’s inimitable herbal aroma only heightens the double citrusy notes of the orange liqueur and juice.

 Are you a fan of either liqueur?
 Give it a go and let me know what you think.